MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 #### Impact on rule

 If a rule reaches the maximum number of rows added per hour, you may not be able to edit the definition of the rule.
-This is based on the data volume in the Power BI report and how the rule is defined.
+This limits are based on the data volume in the Power BI report and how the rule is defined.
 In particular, both the lookback period and number of distinct, active object instances contribute to the impact on a rule.

 ### Limits on other data sources (Eventstreams, Azure Storage Events etc.)